dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 Speedrun:

-1800 currency is needed for the whole shop to be bought out, and with max bonuses you only need 30 runs of Stage 7 which takes up 450 AP.
+1800 currency is needed for the whole lottery box to be bought out, and with max bonuses you only need 30 runs of Stage 7 which takes up 450 AP.

 For 450 AP you get:

 * 2 purple, 8 gold, 16 blue, 40 white reports = 22 runs of Stage 5 330AP worth
 * 1885k credits = 754 currency, \~17.95 runs, \~269 AP 599 AP worth in only credits and reports, NOT COUNTING SHARDS AND OTHER MATS

+With lottery box being more efficient than the other shops, it's wise to get skill books, BDs, mats and then move on to farming Stage 7.

 (WIP)